chanchan234/Optimization-of-FP-Growth-algorithm/README.md

 }
 ```
 # Technical details for parallel processing
-Remarks: the chunking of data using  Python for parallel processing will not increase the speed due to  heavy lifting property of Python .
+The chunking of data using  Python for parallel processing will not increase the speed due to  heavy lifting property of Python .
 Therefore, parallel execution is  not used for standard FP growth but can support the baseline and adapted method .